 Straight leashes are available in a variety of fabrics (including nylon and leather), widths, and lengths, and most feature a loop at the end for easy gripping.
 Some also feature reflective fabric for evening walks.
 Selecting which variety is right for you is mostly based on preference and budget, but it may be necessary to consider the size of your dog and the weight of the leash.
 (Smaller dogs don’t need a large, heavy leash, but larger dogs prone to pulling might require a heavier leash for better control.)

-This 10-foot-long leash is perfect for hiking or training.
+This 6-foot-long leash is perfect for training.
 The stainless metal snap hook comes with a 360 swivel so you can easily attach it to your dog’s collar.
 Price: $11

 This 15-foot training leash is ideal for hiking, camping, training, hunting, backyard, beach, recall training, outdoor play with tennis balls, and swimming.
 Price: $8